-We have audited the combined financial statements of Equate Petrochemical Company K.S.C.C ("EQUATE") and its subsidiaries (together "EQUATE Group") and The Kuwait Olefins Company K.S.C.C. ("TKOC") (together referred to as "the Reporting Entity"), which comprise the combined statement of financial position as at 31 December 2020, the combined statements of profit or loss and other comprehensive income, changes in equity and cash flows for the year then ended, and notes, comprising significant accounting policies and other explanatory information.
+We have audited the combined financial statements of Equate Petrochemical Company K.S.C.C ("EQUATE") and its subsidiaries (together "EQUATE Group") and The Kuwait Olefins Company K.S.C.C. ("TKOC") (together referred to as "the Reporting Entity"), which comprise the combined statement of financial position as at 31 December 2022, the combined statements of profit or loss and other comprehensive income, changes in equity and cash flows for the year then ended, and notes, comprising significant accounting policies and other explanatory information.

-In our opinion, the accompanying combined financial statements present fairly, in all material respects, the combined financial position of the Reporting Entity as at 31 December 2020, and its combined financial performance and its combined cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS).
+In our opinion, the accompanying combined financial statements present fairly, in all material respects, the combined financial position of the Reporting Entity as at 31 December 2022, and its combined financial performance and its combined cash flows for the year then ended in accordance with IFRS Standards as issued by the International Accounting Standards Board (IFRS Standards).